 Free, very intuitive, and functional.
-I could end this right here because that’s pretty much all you need to know about Trello.
+I could end this here because that’s all you need to know about Trello.

 Trello uses a Card Board system.
 Creating a board and cards is easy, adding comments and uploading attachments is very intuitive, and you can add due dates, labels, and stickers to your cards in the easiest way possible.

-Trello’s mobile application is as intuitive as its Desktop version, and it notifies you whenever a change is made in cards or when you are mentioned.
+Trello’s mobile application is as intuitive as its Desktop version, notifying you whenever a change is made in cards or when you are mentioned.
 You will get notifications on your mobile device and your email as well.